-Aligning on Golden Rules for packaging design
+Aligning on and implementing Golden Design Rules for plastic packaging

 One reason why plastic packaging ends up in nature is due to the complexity of the recycling process, which can be complicated by poor packaging design, the inclusion of problematic materials and the presence of excess packaging.